Egypt's generals give Sisi green light to run for president

 "The decision was expected and it is the first step before the resignation of the general and his candidacy announcement, which is now expected very soon," said a security official.

-In order for Sisi to contest the election, he has to resign from his post as defence minister and from the military.
+In order for Sisi to contest the election, he has to resign from his post as defense minister and from the military.

 After toppling Mursi, Sisi unveiled a political road map that promised free and fair elections in Egypt, which is of great strategic importance because of its 1979 peace treaty with Israel and control of the Suez Canal.